elastest/elastest.io-docs/docs/releases/index.md

 -   <a target="_blank" href="/docs/testing/multi-configuration-tjobs">Multi-configuration TJobs.</a> Execute same TJob with different configurations, compare several executions and improve visualization with matrices and graphs (Basic Orchestration).
 -   <a target="_blank" href="/docs/testing/sut/#outsideExternalES">New type of Sut:</a> Use External Elasticsearch.
 -   <a target="_blank" href="/docs/web-browsers/manual-browsers">Now the init/pull progress of the browsers is shown in the modal window</a>.
--   <strong class="italicEtColor ">ElasTest Internal Error messages are now displayed</strong> on the results page of a TJob Execution.
+-   <strong class="italicEtColor">ElasTest Internal Error messages are now displayed</strong> on the results page of a TJob Execution.
--   <strong class="italicEtColor ">Ability to duplicate TJobs and Suts</strong> on the specific project page.
+-   <strong class="italicEtColor">Ability to duplicate TJobs and Suts</strong> on the specific project page.

 <h5 class="smaller-subtitle">Bug Fixes</h5>
--   Now the <strong class="italicEtColor ">list of executions is reloaded when deleting a project</strong> in the Dashboard section.
+-   Now the <strong class="italicEtColor">list of executions is reloaded when deleting a project</strong> in the Dashboard section.
 -   <a target="_blank" href="/docs/testlink">Automatic sync when TestLink is started manually and be ready</a> to show projects directly instead of needing to re-navigate

 <!-- ************************* -->